Nedervino/QuestionnaireDSL/README.md

 * Maven >=3.0

 ## How does it work?
-A .g4 file containing Lexer/Parser rules for the DSLs can be found in src/main/antlr4. src/input contains example input files used for generating actual forms in a GUI.
+A .g4 file containing Lexer/Parser rules for the DSLs can be found in src/main/antlr4.
+Before running, Maven will need to generate the required classes from this grammar using the included ANTLR v4 plugin.
+Once this is done, you can define the form you wish to create in src/main/java/ql/Main. src/input contains example input questionnaires used for generating the form interface.